-The highest organic carbon (0.55 %) was recorded in T3 which was statistically on at par with all treatment (Table 1).
+The highest organic carbon (0.55 %) was recorded in T3 which was not statistically different from other treatments (Table 1).
 However, the lowest organic carbon (0.44 %) was observed in T5.
-The organic carbon content in soil did not varied significantly among the different treatments.
-The highest organic carbon content in soil after fruit harvest (0.55 %) was recorded in T3 (soil application of 50 g ZnSO4 per tree).
-This might be due to lesser uptake of nutrients and fruit yield of crop.
-Whereas, the lowest OC (0.44%) in T5 (soil application of 25g B per tree).
+This might be due to lesser uptake of nutrients.
+The lowest OC (0.44%) was observed in T5 (soil application of 25g B per tree).
 This might be due to more mineralization and maximum uptake by the crop as influenced by sufficiency of required micronutrients to utilize available organic carbon.